Since Shepherd Drive Baptist Church (SDBC) was re-planted in 2007, the church and its activities have grown significantly.

 - At times, our parent & toddler group and the clubs for children and young people have had waiting lists as we have not been able to safely accommodate the numbers wishing to attend.

 - Our two Christmas outreach services both attract numbers of 160-220.

 Yet besides the main hall (which can comfortably seat about 150) we only had one classroom as a meeting space (with space for about 20 children).

 What became SDBC began on the Chantry estate, Ipswich, in 1973 with a Sunday School, supported by what is now Cauldwell Hall Road Baptist Church (CHRBC) with a view to planting a new church on the estate.
 In 1995 a modern church building was built and opened on land leased from Ipswich Borough Council.

 Developments in recent years:

 The congregation and those attending church events continued to grow and in 2017 the church appointed an architect to prepare plans to enlarge the building.
-Ipswich Borough Council gave their approval in principle in late 2019, allowing the application for planning permission to go ahead.
+Ipswich Borough Council, as landlord, gave their approval in principle in late 2019, allowing the application for planning permission to go ahead.